 When the temperature is relatively high with warm, sunny daytime which drops to cool and crisp temperatures at night, a lot of sugars are produced in the leaf.
 But because the cool nights bring the gradual closing of veins going into the leaf, these sugars are prevented from moving out and trapped in the leaf.
 These conditions, lots of sugar and light, spur the production of anthocyanins (red pigment).

 At the same time, chlorophyll is broken down fast when the temperature difference in a day is large.
-Chlorophyll begins to break down quicker than its production when the temperature drops in fall.
+Chlorophyll begins to break down quicker than its production when the temperature drops in the fall.
 When the temperature difference in the day is large, the breakdown of chlorophyll proceeds well and the composition of anthocyanins in a leaf increases, thus appearing red.

 Minimum temperature of below 46° F (8°C)